just1jp/mvp/_PRESS-RELEASE.md

 # ReferPop #
 > Reward your biggest fans to refer new customers.

-# The Problem #
+# Problem #
 > Making a new product launch go viral is extremely challenging and there are few tools for rewarding customer referrals.

-# The Solution #
+# Solution #
-> Simple rewards system for customers to refer friends with a sharable link.
+> Simple rewards system for customers to refer friends.

-# How to Get Started #
+# Getting Started #
 > Set up your rewards tiers and start referring customers immediately.

-# Testimonial #
-> When my team launched our startup, we had to build a referral application from scratch because there were no simple solutions on the market that met our budget and needs.
-ReferPop is simple yet flexible and I'm using it for my next product launch.

 # Getting Started #
 > Setup your campaign in less than 5 minutes and empower your best customers today!

+# Testimonials #
+> When my team launched our startup, we had to build a referral application from scratch because there were no simple solutions on the market that met our budget and needs.
+ReferPop is simple yet flexible and I'm using it for my next product launch. -Justin M, Former COO @ BODY App

 <!--